MarianoChaves/pygent/README.md

 ag.runtime.cleanup()
 ```

 See the `examples/` folder for more complete scripts.
+Models can be swapped by
+passing an object implementing the ``Model`` interface when creating the
+``Agent``.
+The default uses an OpenAI-compatible API, but custom models are
+easy to plug in.

 ### Using OpenAI and other providers